RyuH1/anonymity/README.md

 Here is a [diff](<https://github.com/paritytech/substrate/compare/monthly-2021-11-1...automata-network:polkadot-hackathon>) of the modified Democracy Pallet from the original one for a quick glimpse.

 ### Frontend Application
 The code for the front-end providing the interface for voting through the Geode is in [./front-end](./front-end/).
-It's built on top of the [Polkadot Assembly](https://github.com/Premiurly/polkassembly)
+It's built on top of the [Polkassembly](https://github.com/Premiurly/polkassembly)

 ### Geode Design Document
 The Geode code runs entirely in an Intel SGX enclave, ensuring that the voting preferences of users are not leaked.
 Users call the “submit_vote” RPC method and inform Geode of their voting option for a particular referendum (a vote will be accepted only if the sender delegated Geode in advance).
 For each referendum, Geode sets a deadline a couple of blocks before the referendum ends (for now, the deadline is set to 10 blocks before the referendum ends.)
 When the deadline is met, Geode stops accepting voting options and starts counting the votes for that particular referendum.
 If a user delegates the Geode but doesn’t vote, the Geode counts the vote as half approve and half disapprove.
 Once counting is done, Geode builds a Mixed vote and submits it to the chain.
 More information regarding the internal doing of Geode can be found in [Geode Design Document](./GEODE_DESIGN.md).